 Grab lunch at Café Amelie which is home to one of the best courtyards in the city.

-Hop on the St. Charles Streetcar (I recommend getting on at St. Charles and Common) and make your way Uptown to see the historic mansions and architecture along the way.
+Hop on the St. Charles Streetcar and make your way Uptown to see the magnificent, historic mansions and architecture along the way.
 Tickets for the streetcar will only cost $1.25 each way and can be purchased onboard.
-(Note you can purchase a Jazzy Pass as well, which for $3, will give you unlimited rides for the day).
+You can also purchase a Jazzy Pass for $3, which will give you unlimited rides for the day.

 Dinner at Compére Lapin – a beautiful restaurant serving Caribbean and European-inspired cuisine located inside the Old 77 Hotel.
 The menu is crafted by legendary chef Nina Compton, which means everything on the menu is worth trying!

 See a drag and comedy show at Oz, the hottest gay club in the city.
 My favorite comedy act is Geneva Joy – a Philadelphia-turned-NOLA resident who will have you laughing for hours.
-After you’ve had your share of laughs, stick around for great drag artists such as Chi Chi Rodriguez – Voted New Orleans #1 trans performer of the year!
+After you’ve had your share of laughs, stick around for great drag artists such as Chi Chi Rodriguez who was voted New Orleans’ number one trans performer of the year.

 Breakfast at Horn’s Eatery.
 This quaint Marigny spot is perfect for a hearty breakfast.
-If you love a breakfast where eggs are the star of the meal, this is definitely the place.
+If you love a breakfast where eggs are the star of the meal, this is definitely the place to go.

-Take an LGBT history tour with Frank Perez, and learn about the importance and influence of the LGBT community in New Orleans.
-To book a tour, see here.
+Take an LGBT history tour and learn about the importance and influence of the LGBT community in New Orleans.
+Here are a few tours to consider: Crescent City, G L-F de Villiers Historic Tours, and Royal Tours.

-Relax by the pool at the Country Club – also a wonderful spot to grab lunch.
+Relax by the pool at the Country Club, which is also a wonderful spot to grab lunch.
 There is a small fee to enter the pool ($10 or $15 depending on the day of the week), but it’s certainly worth it for a day in this Bywater oasis.

 Sip cocktails at the Roosevelt Hotel – their Sazerac and Gin Fizz are a must-try.
 Not only is the Sazerac a delicious spirit made with rye, bitters, and absinthe, but it also has a lot of history behind it.
 This now world-renowned cocktail was first invented in New Orleans before the Civil War.